-oaCapture is a planetary imaging application intended mainly for Linux.
+oaCapture is a planetary imaging application for Linux and MacOS.

 As well as the additional camera support it will include support for non-demosaicked frame capture, saving to SER files, runtime demosaicking, automated sequences of captures, limits on capture run lengths by frames or time, capture profiles and many other smaller new features.

-Here’s an image of the current state of the application, running with a DFK21.AU618 using a CCTV lens on my desk for testing:
+Here’s a screenshot of an early release of the application, running with a DFK21.AU618 using a CCTV lens on my desk for testing: